kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 			- T1 is the first to enter the synchronized block `getInstance()` method
 			- T2 needs to wait for T1 to leave the synchronized method to be able to read instance
 			- If on my two other cores I have two other threads, T3 and T4 which also wants to read my instance object, well those threads will have to wait for T2 to leave the `getInstance()` method
-			- At this point, the instance has been created, so all the reads could happen at same time,
+			- At this point, the instance has been created, so all the reads could happen at the exact same time, but since my method is sychronized, no more than one thread can enter it at a given time , so no more than one thread can read instance at the same time, and this is really a performance hit because the more cores/threads I have, the more time I am going to wait
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MTYyMzU1NiwxMTY5NDc0NTY3LC0xNj
+eyJoaXN0b3J5IjpbMTYxNzg2MTQ4MiwxMTY5NDc0NTY3LC0xNj
 YxMDE3NjU0LC0xNTI5NzA4MzE1LC0yMDAyOTA0MDQ5LDY4NDEw
 ODQxNSwxMTI1MDMxNTc1LC0xMTc0NzUxNjI1LDExOTE0MDg0OD
 MsMjEyNTQzMDM0LC0xNjU2NjQ3NDYxLDUxMDE2MjM3MSwzNTg3